 If you want to be the first on your block with this new technology, start planning your purchase today:

 - Where will it be installed?
+Start by visiting EPA's Water Heater Replacement Guide to find out if a heat pump water heater is right for your home.
 HPWHs should be installed in interior spaces that remain between 40° to 90° F year-round, and provide 1,000 cubic feet of air space around the water heater.
 They generally don't operate as efficiently in colder spaces, and can cool the spaces they are in.
 If possible, consider installing in a space with excess heat, such as a furnace room.
 In colder environments with lower incoming water temperature HPWHs may need to go temporarily into a back-up standard electric water heating mode to meet household hot water use in colder months.
 This will increase energy use during these months.
 Please see the Considerations section for more details on issues to consider when installing a heat pump water heater.

 - Plan ahead if you can.
 To make your life easier, plan ahead for your next water heater replacement and you will have time to research and select the best technology for your situation before it's an emergency.
 Your installer may need time to order the proper model, and it may take longer to install than a standard water heater.